marcielynne/survey-request-form/README.md

 # Survey Request Form

-This application completes the React/JS course requirements through Code Louisville for 2019.
+This application completes the JavaScript/React course requirements through Code Louisville for 2019.
+I used the same concept from the front-end web development project I completed but changed the code to meet the JavaScript/React requirements in the following ways: <br>
+[x] The project is responsive to different devices and/or browser sizes and screen resolutions [x] The project was created using `create-react-app` and implements the React framework [x] The project contains 4 navigable routes using React Router [x] The project consumes 4 API resources: <br>
+* The Asset Area input pulls values from https://swapi.co/api/planets/ <br>
+* The Vendor input pulls values from http://hp-api.herokuapp.com/api/characters including 4 additional pieces of information from the API based on which name is selected <br>
+* The Project Type input pulls values from https://swapi.co/api/people/ <br>
+* The Bill Number Type input pulls values from https://api.openbrewerydb.org/breweries <br>
+[x] The project code has comments
+[x] The project contains this nifty README file explaining the project's purpose, functionality, and installation instructions

 ## Installing the App

 1. Run git clone https://github.com/marcielynne/survey-request-form.git
 2. `cd` into the directory and run the following: <br>
-    `npm install --save react-router-dom @esri/react-arcgis`<br>
+* `npm install --save react-router-dom @esri/react-arcgis`<br>
-    `npm start` to start the local development server
+* `npm start` to start the local development server

 ## App Description

-The Survey Request Form was built to satisfy work order requests for survey projects.
+The Survey Request Form was built to satisfy work order requests for land surveying projects.
 Users are required to click on the map to select a point.
 Once a location has been selected, the user must fill out all input fields.
-Users can search for existing projects by using the search bar on the Main page.
+Once a project has been submitted, users can search for existing projects by using the search bar on the Main page.
 Alternatively, users can navigate to the Search page and search for a project there.
 A list of all projects entered can be seen on the Projects page.
 The Time page is a placeholder for the time being and does not have any functionality other than displaying Nicholas Cage pictures. <br>

-API requirements were fullfilled through the following: <br>
-The asset area input pulls values from https://swapi.co/api/planets/ <br>
-The vendor input pulls values from http://hp-api.herokuapp.com/api/characters <br>
-The project type input pulls values from https://swapi.co/api/people/ <br>
-The bill number type input pulls values from https://api.openbrewerydb.org/breweries <br>

 Additionally, the app uses the React-ArcGIS library, which is a library of React components that use the ArcGIS API for JavaScript.
 React-ArcGIS uses esri-loader internally to load and interact with the AMD ArcGIS API for JavaScript, and provide a base for building mapping applications.
 More information can be found here: https://github.com/Esri/react-arcgis